thrasymache/finitelycomputable-microsites/falcon-addroute/README.rst

 Falcon-AddRoute
 ===============

-This application provides a /wsgi_info/ endpoint and uses API.add_route() to combine all of the Falcon modules that it finds in the virtual environment.
+This application provides a /wsgi_info/ endpoint and uses App.add_route() to combine all of the Falcon modules that it finds in the virtual environment.